apache/systemds/README.md

 [SystemML Documentation](http://systemml.apache.org/documentation).
 We
 recommend using the [Spark MLContext API](http://apache.github.io/systemml/spark-mlcontext-programming-guide.html) to run SystemML from Scala or Python using `spark-shell`, `pyspark`, or `spark-submit`.

+## Want to contribute.

+Let's try to dive into the project development by solving a good first issue at [JIRA](https://issues.apache.org/jira/issues/?jql=project%20%3D%20SYSTEMML%20AND%20labels%20%3D%20beginner) issue tracker.